History and Politics

 Course overview

 The papers on the History and Politics degree offer a broad understanding of both subjects and the opportunity to think about their combination.
-All students take foundation courses in History and in Politics whilst also being able to pursue their preferred choices.
-The aim of the course is to enable students to explore the ways in which historical and political understanding illuminate the modern world.
+All students take foundation courses in History and in Politics whilst also being able to pursue their preferred choices with ample flexibility.
+The aim of the course is to enable students to explore how historical and political understandings illuminate the modern world.
 The degree covers a range of subjects from the history, politics, and international relations programmes.
-There are opportunities to study major topics across both subjects, including political science; the history of political thought; modern British, European, American and world history; conceptual issues in political science; and quantitative methods.
+There are opportunities to study major areas across both subjects, including comparative politics; the history of political thought; international security and organisation; the history of different regions of the world, from Britain and Europe to Latin America, Asia and beyond; world history; and advance topics in both politics and history.

 For more information about the course and its modules, visit the University website.